pelavarre/byoverbs/README.md

 How you drop Files into your Sh Path can vary wildly

-A quick test is to drop a copy of my Files onto the back of your Sh Path, where they're more mostly harmless, because out there they don't redefine any Sh Verb you already have installed
+A quick test is to drop a copy of our Files onto the back of your Sh Path, where they're more mostly harmless, because out there they don't redefine any Sh Verb you already have installed